sarahschirduan/sarahschirduan.github.io/_posts/2019-07-20-variables-affecting-sales.md

 <a href="/assets/img/sales5.png"><img src="/assets/img/sales5.png"></a>
 </figure>

-##Summary
+## Summary

-There has to be enough inventory in the stores for customers to buy, but traffic is the main driver for Sales.
+There has to be enough Inventory in the stores for customers to buy, but Traffic is the main driver for Sales.
 Even the quick plot shows the close relationship between Sales and Traffic.
 Thus, we recommend the company concentrate efforts on drawing consumers to the store.

-###How to do Regression in Excel
+### How to do Regression in Excel

 Click <a href="https://github.com/sarahschirduan/Current-Projects/blob/master/Regression.Inv.Excel.xlsx" target="_ blank"> here </a> for the Excel file.